-The theoretical views of neobehaviourists, psycholinguists and other language theorists, language disorders in children which arise from 1. environment causes; 2. neurological and other disorders within the child; and 3. malfunctioning due to faulty interaction between the child and his environment.
+The theoretical views of neobehaviourists, psycholinguits and other language theorists, language disorders in children which arise from 1.environment causes; 2. neurological and other disorders within the child; and 3. malfunctioning due to faulty interaction between the child and his environment.
 Some of the material available for assessing language functioning.

-58.381G Advanced Exceptional Children A
+58.381G Advanced Exceptional Children A S1 or S2 L2

-Prerequisites: 3-year major in Psychology at undergraduate level plus 58,379G and 58,380G.
+Prerequisites: 3-year major in Psychology at undergraduate level plus 58.379G and 58.380G.